ugackMiner53/wikilies/README.md

 After each round, a results screen will show, and the person whose article was picked will be prompted to go and choose a new article.

+## Communication

+Communication between players and the judge currently happens out-of-band through methods like a voice call, in-person, or a messaging app.
+This could be moved into the game in the future.

 ## Installation
 1. Download the repository and run `npm install` (or `pnpm install`, etc.)
 2. Build the project by running `npm build`